 Hendry Sim, vice-director of leading Indonesian fruit importer Laris Manis Utama, said all fruit imports from China were subject to stringent checks.

-“China is a ‘recognised country’ as a supplier to Indonesia like the US and Australia.
-Before shipment, all our exporters must send an electronic certificate of analysis to Indonesian quarantine authorities and it’s checked by both sides,” he noted.
+“China is not a ‘recognised country’ as a supplier to Indonesia like the US and Australia.
+So before every shipment, all our exporters must send an electronic certificate of analysis for pesticides to Indonesian quarantine authorities.
+It’s checked by both sides and must be approved before the importer can take the cargo out of the port,” he noted.

 Despite the safety assurances from authorities, Sim said retail sales of Shine Muscat had dropped.